• Home

 • Outliers

 In its raw form, data can be extremely complicated to decipher.
-Data presentation examples are an important step toward breaking down data into understandable charts or graphs.
+Examples of data presentation, such as chord diagrams, are an important step toward breaking down data into understandable charts or graphs.

 Once you’ve extracted actionable insights, you can craft a compelling data story.
-Keep reading because we’ll address the following in the coming section: the importance of data presentation in business.
+Keep reading because we’ll address the following in the coming section: the importance of data presentation in business, including how tools like a Sunburst Chart can enhance your analysis.

 Let’s take a look at the five data presentation examples below: